pivoteur/biz/blog/2024/11/10/README.md

 With 500M $UNDEAD in total, that means demand for $UNDEAD will go up with each pivot pool created, ... when investors get the value of investing into these pivot pools.

 Both pivot pools and $UNDEAD, then, will become more in demand as this realization hits.

+---

+# ANNOUNCEMENT!

+Some j-random investor [donated 1 ETH to the donor addy](https://etherscan.io/tx/0x82e5ef04ecb2ac4be117ffc6f2310a1eeb714fdf0ae1bb84bca756e25f0d0532), which I moved to the ETH-BTC pivot pool. 🎉

+No telling who this person could possibly be (...it me).
+I am sending an equivalent amount of $UNDEAD to this investor.
+LET'S SEE IF THEY STAKE THE UNDEAD INTO THE PIVOT POOL! (hint: 'they' will.)